 Are SoFi mortgages a scam?

 SoFi mortgages are legit.
 Like any lender there is fine print.
 SoFi mortgages have low rates, or more specifically “competitive rates.”
 What that means is up to the company and depends upon you and your credit score.
-The big print says SoFi member save $500 on your mortgage or refinance processing fees.
+The big print says SoFi members save $500 on their mortgage or refinance processing fees.
 The fine print says you MAY qualify for a discount on mortgage fees.

 As far as mortgages are concerned, SoFi only originates mortgage loans in 42 states and the District of Columbia (Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Jersey, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington, D.C., Wisconsin, and Wyoming).

 Better Mortgage Deals?
 Pros and Cons of SoFi Home Loans

 Where SoFi looks really interesting is the mortgages they offer.
 For starters, they advertise the ability to get a mortgage with 5 or 10 percent down.
 That could be huge for a lot of people who don’t have a full 20% down payment.
 However, it is only for those who are “well-qualified applicants.”
 In other words, if you have good credit, a solid employment history, and aren’t going over your debt-to-income ratios, you might be in business.